7.1.2. Administration

 Working with multiple adapters may cause a problem when the same board responds in a broadcast requests.
 You can find a new device by two different ways:

-Unix family OS:
+Unix family OS

 dd if=autoinstall_image_2015-12-17.bin of=/dev/sdX bs=4M; sync

-Insert the microSD card with the image into your 8Eth1 and turn it on (or reboot).
+Insert the microSD card with the image into your 8Eth1 and turn it on.
+Now you should have your 8Eth1 device updated and fully operational.